Bauer Sharp: Oklahoma

 Bauer transferred to Oklahoma.
 He entered his first season with the Sooners as the team's starting tight end.

 On December 7, 2024, Sharp announced that he would enter the transfer portal for the second time.

 LSU

 On December 13, 2024, Sharp announced that he would transfer to LSU.

+Professional career

+Sharp was selected by the Tampa Bay Buccaneers in the 6th round with the 185th overall pick of the 2026 NFL Draft.